• Skip to primary navigation

 Gathered ingredients for making spicy white bean stew with roasted tomatoes.

-• Broth: Either homemade or store-bought.
+• Broth: Either homemade vegetable broth or store-bought.
 If you don't have it you can use a bouillon cube that is dissolved in water.

 • Red pepper flakes: We use them to make this stew spicy, but if you don't like spicy food you can omit them.